Trannics/CS151-InsertName/codeV2/README.md

 * '**getKarma**' calculates and returns the comment's karma based on its upvotes and downvotes.
 * ‘**deleteComment**’ method removes a comment from the system
 * **NEW** - '**getSubCommentsByDate**' and '**getSubCommentsByKarma**' methods get a sorted list of sub comments based on either date or karma

+### 'JavaFX'
+* Manages tthe graphical user interface using JavaFX
+* User Authenticatiion: Provides a graphical user interface for user login and creation
+* Post and Comment Presentation: Displays post and comments with voting mechanisms and karma
+* User Interaction: Allows users to actively upvote and downvote posts and comments
+* User Profile Display: Shows user profiles with information such as karma, posts, and comments
+* Menu Nacigation: Manages the navigation between different scenes such as the homepage and detailed post/comment views

 ## Overall Driving Class
 '**RedditClone**' is the overall driving class that manages the core functionalities, including user authentication, content creation, and voting.
 This class provides methods for user login, logout, and creating, deleting, and interacting with posts and comments.